NoseLife/deepfluidics/README.md

 # deepfluidics
-A deep learning repository for the biophysics of biosensor microfluidics
+A deep learning repository for the compuational biophysics for modeling biosensor microfluidics